VRLabs/World-Constraint/README.md

 Expand the prefab, and locate World Constraint/ResetTarget.
 Move this object out of the prefab to anywhere else on your avatar.

-The Parent Constraint on World Constraint/Container uses ResetTarget as a source.
-Disable this Parent Constraint component to leave your Container in world space, and enable it to reset the Container to ResetTarget.
+The parent constraint on World Constraint/Container uses ResetTarget as a source.
+Disable this parent constraint component to leave your Container in world space, and enable it to reset the Container to ResetTarget.

 Replace the Cube under World Constraint/Container with your own objects.